ddneprov/leagueManager/README.md

 Learn more about AWS CodeBuild and how it builds and tests your application here: https://docs.aws.amazon.com/codebuild/latest/userguide/concepts.html

-Learn more about AWS CodeStar by reading the user guide.
+Learn more about AWS CodeStar by reading the player guide.
 Ask questions or make suggestions on our forum.

 User Guide: http://docs.aws.amazon.com/codestar/latest/userguide/welcome.html